NZOI/NZOI.github.io/nzic/index.md

 The NZIC online programming contest series, run by the New Zealand Olympiad in Informatics, will continue in 2026!
 There will be 3 rounds.
 In each round, students choose a time during the week of that round to solve a selection of programming problems.
 The difficulty ranges from entry-level implementation problems to more challenging algorithmic problems.
 You can find examples on our [training website](https://train.nzoi.org.nz/).

 **Registration**
-Registration for NZIC 2026 will open next year.
+Registration for NZIC 2026 is now open.
+You can register [here](https://docs.google.com/forms/d/e/1FAIpQLSdE8zB778dwLCmF9pwaINBF5t9jqLqBGlABiasCSLxo8hZuNg/viewform?usp=dialog).
 For updates, you can [sign up to the NZIC mailing list](#updates).

 ### Schedule

 There will be 3 rounds in NZIC 2026.
-The contest schedule will be announced in early 2026.
-For reference, the schedule for NZIC 2025 was:
+They will be held on the following dates:

-- Monday 7 April - Sunday 13 April
+- Monday 23 March - Sunday 29 March
-- Monday 23 June - Sunday 29 June
+- Monday 29 June - Sunday 5 July
-- Monday 11 August - Sunday 17 August
+- Monday 17 August - Sunday 23 August

+Please note that this year, unlike in previous years, the first round is **not** during the last week of term 1.
+It is during the second to last week instead.

 ### Updates